aureliusnoble/GoA-Timer/README.md

 # Guards of Atlantis II Timer

-A custom timer application for the board game "Guards of Atlantis II", designed to help manage gameplay timers and track game state.
+A custom timer application for the board game "Guards of Atlantis II", designed to help manage drafting, gameplay timers and track game state.

 ## Features